phreaknik/phonon-network/README.md

 ### Network Specificity and Verification

 On Ethereum, deposits will correspond to calls to a smart contract, which is responsible for managing balances, deposits, and withdrawals.
-On Bitcoin, deposits are simply transfers to the deposit address (i.e. they look like any other transaction on the network).
+On Bitcoin and other UTXO-based networks, deposits are simply transfers to the deposit address (i.e. they look like any other transaction on the network).

-You may have notices that no proofs are needed for deposits.
+You may have noticed that *no proofs are needed for deposits*.
 This is because on the Phonon Network, it is the responsibility of the **recipient** to validate the following when receiving a phonon:

-1. The asset and network are the same as the recipient is expecting.
+1. The counterparty has a card that the recipient trusts.
-2. The value of the phonon is correct.
+2. The phonon has been deposited on the correct network and corresponds to the correct asset id.
-3. The deposit has a sufficient amount of work (or, more generally, finality) behind it.
+3. The value of the phonon is correct.
-4. (Technically optional, but important) The counterparty has a card that the recipient trusts.
+4. The deposit has a sufficient amount of work (or, more generally, finality) behind it.

 If these conditions are satisfied, the recipient can send an "ack" message to the sender (covered later) indicating that he is satisfied with the payment.